Rosewood Castiglion Del Bosco

 At a Glance

 In 2003, Massimo Ferragamo (of the Salvatore Ferragamo clan) was scouring the Val d’Orcia for a parcel of land where he could produce his favorite Brunello di Montalcino wine.
 But when he visited the vineyards of Capanna, he was so entranced by their beauty that he walked away with a 5,000-acre estate.
 Thus, Rosewood Castiglion del Bosco was born.
 The restored village serves as the hub for 42 suites, along with a medieval church and 12th-century castle ruins.
 Plus, scattered along the golden hillsides, 11 villas bring new life to 300-year-old stone farmhouses, outfitted with contemporary comforts and private pools.
-Throughout, Ferragamo style and the handiwork of Florentine craftsmen shine, as do Rosewood amenities like a robust spa and fitness program and plenty of local activities.
+Throughout, Ferragamo style and the handiwork of Florentine craftsmen shine, as do Rosewood amenities like the two heated pools, robust spa and fitness program and plenty of local activities.
 No stay is complete without winery tours and tastings.
 During harvest season, you can even join in the grape-picking.

 The Standout: Access to a superb winery making Brunello di Montalcino, from two vineyards, Capanna and Gauggiole.
 An 18-hole private golf club is located within the estate.